QuLab1234/QuLab/content/news/202606AdvancedSciencePaper/_index.md

 weight: 1

 # Section title
-title:  "Congratulations to Yiming, Gewei and Zhentao on the publication of their excellent work, "Optical Windows for Transcranial Brain Imaging in Living Mice, Skull Thinning, Clearing, and Beyond", in Advanced Science!"
+title:  "Congratulations to Yiming, Gewei and Zhentao on the publication of their excellent work——Optical Windows for Transcranial Brain Imaging in Living Mice, Skull Thinning, Clearing, and Beyond——in Advanced Science!"

 # Section subtitle
 subtitle: